fabriceyhc/diffy_fuzz/README.md

 1. Run a simple fuzzing routine to initialize coverage profile
 2. Identify blocking code logic that inhibits branch exploration
 3. Approximate that functionality with a differentiable function (e.g. a neural network)
-4. Generate new tests view gradient-optimization (e.g. adversarial attack)
+4. Generate new tests via gradient-optimization (e.g. adversarial attack)

 These generated inputs are specifically designed to satisfy uncovered branch conditions and improve coverage.